sendios/php-sdk/README.md

 # Unsubscribe
-Let us know that user dont wont to reveice email notifications.<br>
+Let us know that user don't want to reveice email notifications.<br>
 If user unsubscribed in our system - we dont pass any emails to him (exept system).<br><br>

 For unsub at settings page in your product - use addBySettings method: